A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making

 We have preferred to employ an even weaker indicator, i.e.\ we check if the \textit{total travel time} $\TTT$, defined as the sum of times needed by all cars to complete their journey,

 eventually stabilizes.
-However, in any case the exact convergence is really difficult to obtain in a microscopic framework, and some initial conditions easily lead to instabilities, as reported in many papers; see, e.g., \cite{peeta1995AOR, cheng2013JTRF}.
+Doing this, of course, there is the risk of masking different route distributions with the same global $\TTT$.
+That said, in any case the exact convergence is really difficult to obtain in a microscopic framework, and some initial conditions easily lead to instabilities, as reported in many papers; see, e.g., \cite{peeta1995AOR, cheng2013JTRF}.
 To fix this, some techniques were proposed; among them, we have chosen the \textit{method of successive averages} (MSA) (cf.\ also the \textit{fictitious play} technique), consisting in using an average of the values of the weights $w$ obtained in previous iterations rather than just the last available value.

 Note that instabilities can also arise at the macroscopic scale, unless a regularization term is added; cf., e.g., \cite{cristiani2015NHM, cristiani2023CMS}.